TencentBlueKing/bk-cmdb/readme_en.md

 [![Release Version](https://img.shields.io/badge/release-3.0.6-brightgreen.svg)](https://github.com/Tencent/bk-cmdb/releases)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/Tencent/bk-cmdb/pulls)

-BlueKing Configuration Management DataBase (bk-cmdb) is an enterprise level change management serivce database.
+BlueKing Configuration Management DataBase (bk-cmdb) is an enterprise level configuration management serivce database.

 The version 3.0 is a complete new change compare to version 2.0.
 It provide user complete new way of self define model management.
 Users can not only can easily expand the built-in model attributes, but also can add models and associations at any time according to different enterprise requirements, and incorporate networks, middleware, and virtual resources into the bk-cmdb.
 It also adds more new features that meet the needs of the certain requirement.
 For example: machine data snapshots, automatic data discovery, active push of change events, more granular rights management, and expandable service topology, etc.